What is bulimia?

 The best way to reduce tooth damage and other oral health effects related to bulimia is to stop purging.
 Treatment for purging is similar to treatment for other eating disorders.
 A three-pronged approach is recommended that includes:

-Every day, I work to help my patients overcome the challenges related to eating disorders.
-If you would like to learn more about how Eating Recovery Center can help you, please call us at 866-622-5914.
+If you would like to learn more about how to recover from bulimia, please call us at 866-622-5914.
 Recovery is possible and we can help you find it.